eaasglobal/docs/eaasapp/tiers.md

 ![](/src/headers/reward.jpg)

-The app features a TIER system where users are categorized based on their own criteria.
-Depending on their TIER, the allocation of CO2 credits for their sustainability actions varies.
-This tiered approach ensures tailored rewards that match individual sustainability efforts and commitment levels
+With the app's TIER concept, users can be grouped according to their own standards.
+The distribution of CO2 credits for their sustainability initiatives differs based on their TIER.
+This tiered system guarantees customized rewards based on each person's level of commitment and sustainability initiatives.

 ## <span style="color:lightgreen">Basic(BSC)</span>
-Global Accessibility: Accessible to users worldwide via the EAAS Native app.
+Global Accessibility: The EAAS Native app is available to users anywhere in the world.

-Effortless Rewards: Swift $EAAS RWA Token RWA Token rewards available every 45 days.
+Simple Benefits: Quick Rewards for $Depin Token are given out every 45 days.

-Exchangeability: $EAAS RWA Token can be exchanged for one tonne of CO2.
+Exchangeability: Collected to CO2 credits can be exchanged into $Depin token at location based price

-User-Friendly Interface: Streamlined onboarding process and community rewards (AIRDROPS).
+User-Friendly Interface: Community recognition and a simplified onboarding process (AIRDROPS).

 ## <span style="color:lightgreen">Advanced(ADV)</span>
-Location-Based Services: Tailored services through the EAAS Native app based on user location.
+Geolocaiton: Based on the user's location, the EAAS Native app provides personalized services.

-KYC Compliance: Compliance with B2B and B2C legal regulations including comprehensive reports.
+KYC Compliance: Complete report compliance and observance of B2B and B2C legal obligations.

-Transferability: Seamless transfer of CO2 and $EAAS RWA Tokens between parties.
-Monthly Claiming: Regular claiming cycles for enhanced user engagement.Users who have completed KYC and shared information receive multiplier rewards.
+Transferability: The ease with which parties can swap CO2 and $Depin Tokens.

+Monthly Claiming: Consistent cycles of claims to improve user interaction.

+Users who have shared information and finished KYC are rewarded with multipliers.

 ## <span style="color:lightgreen">PRO</span>

-DePIN Activation: Affordable activation accompanied by an AIRDROP BONUS(early users).
+DePIN Activation: For early users, an inexpensive activation that also comes with an AIRDROP BONUS.

-Governmental Compliance: Hard proof reporting suitable for governmental use.
-Scalability: Unlimited potential for $EAAS RWA Token rewards
-Weekly Claims: Frequent claiming intervals to maximize benefits.
+Governmental Compliance: Reports with hard evidence appropriate for use by the government.

+Scalability: Endless possibilities for incentives in $Depin Tokens

+Every week Claims: To optimize benefits, make claims often.

+Users rewarded with multipliers.